AlwaysInMind/aim-web-app/README.md

 * Yarn
 * Webpack, ESLint, prettier and many other great tools and libs used in modern web dev

+We use the [Mulberry Symbols](https://github.com/straight-street/mulberry-symbols) in the speech activity.

 Also see [Current Service Integrations](#current-service-integrations) above.